Agile Team Structure: Roles and Responsibilities for Success

 Icon with OK

-The Agile pproach doesn't dictate strict roles, but Scrum offers a structure with Product Owner, Scrum Master, and The Team.
+The Agile approach doesn't dictate strict roles, but Scrum offers a structure with Product Owner, Scrum Master, and The Team.

 Proper Agile team organization helps adapt to changes and achieve goals faster.